danth6961/tsp-rebalance-app/factor_scoring_guide.md

 ## Overview

-The engine now evaluates two layers of signals:
+The engine evaluates two layers of signals:

 1. Core factor scores
 2. Macro overlay scores

 The core factor scores are the main inputs to the composite score.
 The macro overlay scores add additional regime context and act as guards against overly aggressive positioning during hostile macro conditions.

-The app shows these factors in the “Factor Score Detail” and “Factor Interpretation” sections, and the engine uses them to select the final regime and allocation
+The app shows these factors in the “Factor Score Detail” and “Factor Interpretation” sections, and the engine uses them to select the final regime and allocation.

 ---